 By purchasing renter’s insurance, your belongings will be protected.
 Renter’s insurance is extremely affordable, often costing less than $200 a year… which is a no brainer.

 By being very details oriented during your search and moving into your new apartment or rental house, you can ensure a pleasant experience for both you and your landlord!
-For other tips on renting a Charleston South Carolina home feel free to email us directly or give us a call and we can provide more information and free guides to help you find a great local house to rent… even a Charleston rent to own house list in case your main goal really to purchase a house rather than rent… but your current financial state won’t let you get a home loan (we can help!).
+For other tips on renting a Charleston SC home feel free to email us directly or give us a call and we can provide more information and free guides to help you find a great local house to rent… even a Charleston rent to own house list in case your main goal really to purchase a house rather than rent… but your current financial state won’t let you get a home loan (we can help!).

 Consider A Charleston Rent to Own Home

 The tips on renting a house in Charleston above are quick and simple and apply to a rent to own house as well.

 But if your goal is really to own your own house here locally in Charleston … but your financial situation won’t let you qualify for a loan (bankruptcy recently, foreclosure recently, your income not high enough yet, etc.) then renting to own a home may be an option for you.

 If that’s you… then start on this website by learning about the rent to own process and even get on our Local Rent To Own / Lease Option House list to see the available rent to own homes in Charleston .

 For Other Tips On Renting A Charleston Home

 If you have any questions at all don’t hesitate to contact us anytime.
 We’re here to help!
 We can connect you with reputable property management companies, provide you free resources as a tenant here in SC that show you your rights, and more!
 Or, if you do want to learn more about renting to own a local house… excellent!
 We’ll walk you through the process and see if it’s a good fit for you!